mohammadzainabbas/Reinforcement-Learning-CS/README.md

 #### 4.2. 💡 Evolution Strategy (ES) 👨🏻‍💻

-[`Evolution Strategy (ES)`](https://arxiv.org/abs/1707.06347) is Inspired by natural evolution, it is a powerful black-box optimization technique.
+[`Evolution Strategy (ES)`](https://arxiv.org/abs/1707.06347) is inspired by natural evolution, it is a powerful black-box optimization technique.
 A group of random noise is tested for the network parameters, and the highest scoring parameter vectors are chosen to evolute the network.
-It is a different method compared with using the loss function to back propagate the network.
-ES can be parallelized using XLA backend (`CPU`/`GPU`/`TPU`) to speed up the training.
+It is a different method compared with using the loss function to back propagate the network. `ES` can be parallelized using XLA backend (`CPU`/`GPU`/`TPU`) to speed up the training.

 <a id="ars" />

 #### 4.3. 💡 Augmented Random Search (ARS) 👨🏻‍💻

 [`Augmented Random Search (ARS)`](https://arxiv.org/abs/1803.07055) is a random search method for training linear policies for continuous control problems.
-It operates directly on the policy weights, each epoch the agent perturbs its current policy N times, and collects 2N rollouts using the modified policies.
+It operates directly on the policy weights, each epoch the agent perturbs its current policy `N` times, and collects `2N` rollouts using the modified policies.
 The rewards from these rollouts are used to update the current policy weights, repeat until completion.
 The algorithm is known to have high variance; not all seeds obtain high rewards, but to our knowledge their work in many ways represents the state of the art on these benchmarks.

 <a id="sac" />